emenier/iled/README.md

 ## Training a model

-A model for the Fitz-Hugh Nagomo case can be trained with as follows:
+A model for the Fitz-Hugh Nagomo case can be trained as follows:

 ```
 python examples/FHN/trainscript.py --work_dir /path/to/work/dir --run_name my_run